-- IV.
-Subject to 6 III above, where a matter arises at a meeting which relates to an interest in Appendix B which is a sensitive interest, the member shall disclose they have an interest but not the nature of it. - V. Where a matter arises at a meeting which relates to a financial interest of a friend, relative or close associate (other than an interest in Appendix A), the member: - (a) shall disclose the nature of the interest - (b) may speak on the matter only if members of the public are also allowed to speak at the meeting - (c) shall not vote on the matter.
+- (a) shall declare what his/her nature of the interest - (b) may speak on the matter only if members of the public are also allowed to speak at the meeting. - (c) shall not vote on the matter. - 14.
+Subject to paragraph 13, where a matter arises at a meeting which relates to an interest in Appendix B which is a sensitive interest, the member shall disclose he/she has an interest but not the nature of it. - 15.
+Where a matter arises at a meeting which relates to a financial interest of a friend, relative or close associate (other than an interest in Appendix A), the member: - (a) shall disclose the nature of the interest - (b) may speak on the matter only if members of the public are also allowed to speak at the meeting - (c) shall not vote on the matter.

-If it is a 'sensitive interest' (footnote 2) the member shall declare the interest but not the nature of the interest.
+If it is a 'sensitive interest' the member shall declare the interest but not the nature of the interest.